CS5008Fall2025/midterm-report-AliyaSalmanova1/Report.md

 so it was important to make sure that the time would be measured in the same units, or else our data and comparisons would be incorrect.
 In java I used the System.nanoTime() functions, and in C I used clock_gettime.
 I made sure both were measured in milliseconds.
 I decided to measure the time in milliseconds instead of seconds to be able to better see the curves/lines and the differences between times.
+I think a potential limitation of this analysis is that the built-in time functions for the two languages could take some time to run themselves, and one of them could be slightly slower or faster than the other.
+That could potentially alter our results by a small amount.
+I mention a potential solution for this in a later section.